 Level V: Nationally recognized expert with demonstrated record of collaboration across national laboratories, academia, industry, and professional societies.
 Collaborates with research organizations in labs, academia, industry and leads multi-organization projects.
 Demonstrated success in conceiving, planning, and executing R&D with considerable influence on scientific and technological developments.
 Demonstrated thought leadership recognized through being sought out as an invited speaker at national forums.
 Has a significant record of technical products influencing the discipline of electric power systems engineering.

 - Bachelor's degree with 7+ years’ experience or a Master's degree with 5+ years’ experience or a PhD with 3+ years of experience.

 Bachelor's degree with 9+ years’ experience or a Master's degree with 7+ years’ experience or a PhD with 5+ years of experience.

 Strong publication record

-Knowledge and experience in power system networks, dynamics, modeling and simulation; and
+Knowledge and experience in power system networks, dynamics, protection, power electronics, modeling and simulation

 Equal Employment Opportunity